BoaPi/learning-rust/README.md

 ### Enumerations

-* is used to define a type by enumerating over its possible varinats
+* is used to define a type by enumerating over its possible variants
 * is used to encode meaning with data
 * it is possible to attach data to an `enum` directly, without using a `struct`
 * each variant of an `enum` becomes a function to construct an instance of the `enum`